WWE 205 Live Results: Winners, Grades, Reaction and Highlights from December 5

-Jack Gallagher was at ringside to support his friend, so naturally, he had to get involved at some point.
-The Brit pulled Matalik off the ropes while the ref had his back turned to give Kendrick an unfair advantage.
+Jack Gallagher was at ringside to support his friend, so naturally he had to get involved at some point.
+The Brit pulled Metalik off the ropes while the ref had his back turned to give Kendrick an unfair advantage.

 The luchador kept himself in the fight for a few more minutes, but he eventually succumbed to the Captain's Hook submission to give Kendrick a victory.

-The Wizard of Odd is a long way from being the champion he was one year ago, but he is still a valuable member of the roster.
+The Wizard of Odd is a long way from being the champion he was a year ago, but he is still a valuable member of the roster.

 Notes and Highlights